eely22/eely22.github.io/_posts/2020-04-17-a-case-for-natural-primary-keys.markdown

 #### Natural Key Advantages

-May database designers seem to shun natural keys nowadays.
+Many database designers seem to shun natural keys nowadays.
 This probably has something to do with the wide use of ORM systems that generally prefer to use auto-incrementing ID's by default.

 However, the use of natural keys can provide some major benefits.